thegooddocsproject/templates/base-template/about-base-template.md

 {Template author tip:

-* Add a summarised list of reasons for including the doctype, based on the business case above.
+* Add a summarized list of reasons for including the doctype, based on the business case above.

 }